MKLau/roweb2/content/blog/2020-02-26-devguide-release/index.md

 #### How (not) to acknowledge rOpenSci

 Packages that have been reviewed can [include reviewers as authors](/blog/2018/03/16/thanking-reviewers-in-metadata/) and their README features a peer-review badge.
-We've removed the requirement to add the rOpenSci footer, especially as it's not used on [deployed documentation website that automatically get the same footer as our website](/technotes/2019/06/07/ropensci-docs/).
+We've removed the requirement to add the rOpenSci footer, especially as it's not used on [deployed documentation websites that automatically get the same footer as our website](/technotes/2019/06/07/ropensci-docs/).

 ### Package documentation